 - End on a friendly note.
 Remember that your relationship is priceless.
 Trust is hard to earn back.
 At the end of the conversation, let your loved one know how much you care and how much you appreciate having the discussion.
 Also keep in mind that these talks take a lot of energy.
 Keep discussions of this nature short enough to respect the older person’s stamina.

-If you feel a change is urgently needed, then maybe it’s best to call in an appropriate professional: the doctor, a lawyer, or a nurse care manager.
+If you feel a change is urgently needed, then maybe it’s best to call in an appropriate professional: the doctor, a lawyer, or an Aging Life Care Professional.
 They have experience dealing with these situations and can remain objective.
 What seems like a crisis to you may in the larger scale of things be an acceptable risk for your elder.
 Or, this may be a true emergency.

 Return to top